About this website

 I believe you can get a free PDF version here.
 So, there is no need to purchase a copy published by an academic publishing company that contacts every person who finishes a thesis to sell for a ridiculous amount of money.

-Although I am no longer involved in research on translation or doing much translation these days because of dyslexia that had resurfaced some years ago, I am still a big fan of talking about translation, language, and linguistics in general.
+Although I am no longer involved in research on translation or doing much translation these days because of dyslexia that had resurfaced some years ago, I am still a big fan of talking about translation, language, writing, and linguistics in general.
+I love that there are so many audio books options available now.